Customized plans, localized costs

 In a reserve study Kansas City, the changing climate, expansive clay soil, stormwater and grading, as well as permitting and regulations must be considered.

-In a reserve study Lansing, the climate and weather, soil and drainage, aging infrastructure, as well as local codes and guidelines must be considered.
+Reserve studies for Lansing should consider the climate and weather, soil and drainage, aging infrastructure, as well as local codes and guidelines must be considered.

 In a reserve study Lincoln, a dynamic climate, soil and drainage conditions, stormwater controls, as well as local codes and regulations must be considered.